jayfursule/Java_Programing/README.md

 # Java_Programing
-programs related to java which contains most easy to get understand
+programs related to java which contains most easy way comments to get understand by other java programers.